 Headaches and dizziness may arise shortly after the injury itself, but should subside over time.
 If you continue to experience symptoms for more than 3 months, see a physician.

 Another physical issue associated with concussions is to do with your eyesight.
-You may have blurry vision, double vision, a general fuzziness to your view of the world and even an increased sensitivity to bright lighting.
+You may have blurry vision, double vision, a general fuzziness to your view of the world, and even increased sensitivity to bright lighting.

 Again, these effects can be immediate, although they can also come on a little later, which might lead them to be mistaken for signs of some other issue.
 This is why consulting a medical professional after any kind of traumatic brain injury is sensible, particularly if the symptoms are severe.